portsoc/cccweb1/README.md

   * In the original text "Death Star" was in all-caps.
   * In the original text "Death Star" was in all-caps but not bold.
   * We created two new rules to achieve this.
+  * We also add a background of stars.

 ## Stage 11: Simplify